PROSPECT: INFORMATION FOR THE USER

 Pregnancy and breastfeeding

-No data is available in humans on the use of Glamin during pregnancy and breastfeeding.
+There are no data available in humans on the use of Glamin during pregnancy and breastfeeding.
 The use of Glamin during pregnancy and breastfeeding should be subject to the evaluation of the benefit-risk ratio by your doctor.

 Consult your doctor or pharmacist before using this medication if you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant.
 Your doctor will decide if you should use Glamin.

-This is not applicable as this medication is used in the hospital.
+This does not apply, as this medication is used in the hospital.

 You will receive your medication through intravenous infusion (drop by drop through a vein).
-Your doctor will decide on the appropriate dose you should receive based on your needs.
+Your doctor will decide what dose is suitable for you according to your needs.

-The usual dose of Glamin in adults is 7-14 ml per kilogram of body weight per day.
+The usual dose of Glamin in adults is 7-14 ml per kg of body weight per day.
 If you have liver or kidney problems, your doctor may need to adjust the dose.

 Use in children: